Holic75/Baldurs-gate-dnd-3.5/README.md

 Advantages:
 – May use Defensive Stance once per day.
 Gains one use at level 1, one use at level 4, and an additional use every 4 levels thereafter.
 ```
-DEFENSIVE STANCE: For 1 turn, the Dwarven Defender gains +50% resistance to all forms of physical damage, a +2 bonus to Saving Throws, and a 50% movement rate penalty.
+DEFENSIVE STANCE:
+Dwarven Defender gains phenomenal strength and durability, but can move only at 50% of its speed.
+Dwarven Defender gains +2 to Strength, +2 to Constitution, a +1 bonus on all savingthwrows, and a +2 bonus to AC.
+A defensive stance lasts for a number of rounds equal to 3 + 1 per 2 points of the character’s (newly improved) Constitution above 10.
+At the end of the Defensive Stance, the character becomes fatigued (-2 penalty to Strength) for the duration of 5 rounds.
+At 10th level, Dwarven Defender’s bonuses to Strength, Constitution and AC each increase to +4, and bonus on saves increases to +2.
+At 17th level, the character is no longer subject to fatigue effects after Defensive Stance.
 ```
 – Gains 5% resistance to crushing, slashing, piercing, and missile damage at level 3 and every 5 levels thereafter to a maximum of 30% at level 28.
 – Gets one bonus feat at level 5 and every 5 levels thereafter.